 As people began moving from the city centers of Lackawanna County to the countryside and suburbs, they carried their recipes to a new location.
 The final stop on the Pizza Trail symbolizes that journey.
 The North Pocono region boasts three stops worth the trip.
 Italian immigrant and coal miner Gaetao Ferri started Ferri’s Restaurant in 1936 in Old Forge.
 Today the third generation operates a namesake restaurant in Moscow.
 In addition to serving Old Forge style pizza, Ferri’s offers a tribute to Northeast PA’s coal mining past with artifacts, photos and even a coal mine replica.
 Kay’s Italian Restaurant in Covington Township is a must see for its structure as much as its food.
 The cornerstone of the restaurant is an early 20th century diner that was built to resemble a train car.
 Original features include mahogany woodwork, inlaid mosaic tiles and brass features.

 Bring an Appetite

 No matter what brings you to Northeast PA, some time spent on the Lackawanna County Pizza Trail is essential.
 Dive into each region bite by bite or plan a sampler trip of the entire route.
 When you stay at Hotel Anthracite, you’re within minutes of most destinations along the self-guided tour.
-Plus, you can top off your culinary journey with dinner at Kol Steakhouse.
+Plus, you can top off your culinary journey with dinner at Kol Grill.
 Hotel Anthracite’s restaurant boasts traditional steakhouse fare with a creative flare.
 Our modern boutique hotel honors the region’s rich history.
 Have an authentic heritage experience with a trip that immerses you in the culture, traditions and flavors of Northeast PA.
 Check out the specials and packages available and book your getaway today.